hhkaos/briefing-book/README.md

 ## Resources

-Learn more about Esri's [ArcGIS Solutions maps and apps](http://solutions.arcgis.com/).
+Learn more about Esri's [ArcGIS Solutions](http://solutions.arcgis.com/).

 Show me a list of other [Esri GitHub repositories](http://esri.github.io/).